No time for genealogy? Here are 14 genealogy to-dos you can accomplish on your lunch hour:

 6. Interview a relative.

 Lunch hour is perfect for a local family call, or to make an appointment for a longer call or a visit.
-Your cconversation with Aunt Ethel might just turn to her favorite family stories.
-You even could have some questions prepared—see our suggested questions to ask and other interviewing advice.
+Your conversation with Aunt Ethel might just turn to her favorite family stories.
+You even could have some questions prepared—<a href=”interviewing”>see our suggested questions to ask and other interviewing advice.